FacundoMedina2320/Automated-Image-Georeferencing/README.md

    - Use `gdal_translate` to transform the TIFF image based on the provided control points.
    - Output a new georeferenced TIFF image.

-4. **⚠️ Initial Warning**
-   - This project uses measures appropriate for the province of Buenos Aires.
-You must edit the code to use it in your location.

 ## 🚀 How to Use

 1. **Environment Setup**